 - For more information on steps to take to reclaim your number, click here.

 If you have additional questions about the Google Voice scam, believe you were a victim of the scam, or are a victim of identity theft, contact us.
-Speak with an Identity Theft Resource Center expert advisor toll-free by phone (888.400.5530) or live-chat on the company website.
+Speak with an ITRC expert advisor toll-free by phone (888.400.5530) or live-chat on the company website.
 Just visit www.idtheftcenter.org to get started.